SCR01/OptionChaining-application/README.md

 ## License

 This project is licensed under the MIT License.

+Copyright (c) 2025 Sharad Chandra Reddy